 Effective needs assessment, care and treatment

-The practice had systems to keep dental professionals up to date with current evidence-based practice.
+- The practice had systems to keep dental professionals up to date with current evidence-based practice. - We saw the provision of dental implants was in accordance with national guidance.

 Helping patients to live healthier lives